Teeth Whitening: Benefits & Risks

 Risks of Teeth Whitening

 One of the common complaints from patients who have had teeth whitening is increased sensitivity for the first two days after treatment.
-This can be unpleasant and stop you from enjoying your favorite snacks, but we can help you bear with it by applying desensitizer.
+This can be unpleasant and stop you from enjoying your favorite snacks, but we can help you bear with it by applying a desensitizer.

 How Often Should I Get Teeth Whitening?